kirenz/codelabs/markdown/miniforge-setup/miniforge-setup.md

 Duration: 00:05:00

-During the first installation, Miniforge installed the so called `base` environment.
+During the first installation, Miniforge installed the so called `base` environment including Python and some useful Python modules (modules are like apps on your smartphone).
 Let`s take a look at this environment:

-- On *Windows* open the Start menu and open an "Anaconda Command Prompt".
-- On *macOS* or *Linux* open a terminal window.
+- Open a terminal window.

 Usually, the `base` environment is already activated (and you can see the word `base` in your terminal.
-If not, type: `conda activate base`)
+If not, try: `conda activate base`)

 - Now take a look at all the modules in your `base` environment: